-It was another positive month for UK equity markets with the FTSE 100, FTSE 250 and FTSE All Share indices returning 1.66%, 0.60% and 1.54% respectively.
+It was another positive month for UK equity markets with the UK top 100 companies, UK top 250 shares and UK All Share indices returning 1.66%, 0.60% and 1.54% respectively.
 Financials and Materials were the notable contributing sectors for the main market, with Healthcare stocks the biggest laggard.

 The UK Manufacturing PMI indicated a move into expansion for the sector, with a rise to 50.1 from 40.7.
 For the first time in four months production was up whilst new orders and job losses eased at a slower rate.
 Output charges rose as supply chain input costs rose the most in nearly a year.
 With restrictions easing further, business sentiment hit a 21 month high across the companies surveyed.

 UK house prices registered their first annual fall since 2012, dipping 0.1% in the twelve months to June.
 The average house is now worth £216,403.
 Despite the lower prices, many first-time buyers may find it hard to purchase a house, as many lenders have raised the minimum deposit required to borrow funds.

 June was another stellar month for Sterling investors in Europe, with returns buoyed by a 1.63% fall in the value of GBP against the Euro.
 The MSCI Europe ex-UK Index returned 4.98%.